elixir-lsp/vscode-elixir-ls/README.md

 See [ElixirLS](https://github.com/elixir-lsp/elixir-ls) for details on the supported Elixir and Erlang versions.

+## Using ElixirLS with Dev Containers

+You can run ElixirLS inside a [VS Code dev container](https://code.visualstudio.com/docs/devcontainers/containers) for a consistent development environment.
+An example configuration is provided in the [elixir-ls-devcontainer-example](https://github.com/elixir-lsp/elixir-ls-devcontainer-example/blob/main/.devcontainer/Dockerfile) repository.
+Copy its `.devcontainer` folder into your project (or use it as a starting point), then select **Remote-Containers: Reopen in Container** from the command palette.
+After the container builds, the extension will run in the container just as it does locally.

 ## Troubleshooting

 If you run into issues with the extension, try these debugging steps: